mavillez/Oblivion/docs/source/modules.rst

     well-validated ANSYS Fluent and ANSYS CFX.
   ...

-For the full list of installed modules see the :ref:`installed software section <Installed Software>`.
+For the full list of installed modules see the :ref:`Installed Software section <Installed Software>`.